Call to Action: Child Advocates Support Medicaid Expansion

 Early Childhood Care & Education

-Over 1,300 babies were referred to Child Protective Services as substance exposed newborns in FY16, a 21% increase over FY15.
+Over 1,500 newborns were referred to Child Protective Services for substance exposure in FY17, a 16 percent increase over FY16.
 Pregnant women and mothers facing addiction struggle to balance receiving appropriate recovery services while maintaining bonds with their families and attachment to their infants.
-Stronger systems of care are needed to support pregnant and parenting women with substance abuse issues, including easier access to treatment and home-visiting services and the extension of health insurance for new mothers beyond 60 days postpartum.
+Voices supports stronger systems of care to support pregnant and parenting women with substance abuse issues, including easier access to treatment and home-visiting services and the extension of health insurance for new mothers beyond 60 days postpartum.
 These topics require further exploration to ensure mothers receive treatment and children are safe and able to maintain strong bonds with their families.

 Given that approximately 15 percent of Virginia’s children are living in poverty, we must ensure TANF and SNAP programs are accessible and provide the greatest benefit to eligible families.
 Any cuts to TANF payments or eligibility will threaten the well-being of many low-income children.